History of the Scythians: West Asian influences on the Scythians

-In addition to the imported West Asian luxury goods, concepts also flowed northwards from West Asia into the Ciscaucasian Steppe, where they went on to enhance the artistic range of the craftsmen serving the Scythian aristocracy: the Scythians had absorbed West Asian tastes and customs, such as the concept of the divine origin of royal power, and as their material culture was absorbing West Asian elements, so was their art absorbing West Asian artistic modes of representing these, which is visible in how some of the luxury goods available to the Scythian aristocrats combined native Scythian motifs with West Asian ones, such as through the mingling of West Asian-style and nomadic beasts and depictions of the Tree of Life on Scythian gold sword sheaths.
+In addition to the imported West Asian luxury goods, newer concepts also flowed northward from West Asia into the Ciscaucasian Steppe, tending to enhance the artistic range of the craftsmen serving the Scythian aristocracy: the Scythians would absorb West Asian tastes and customs, such as the concept of the divine origin of royal power.
+As their material culture was absorbing West Asian elements, so too was their art absorbing West Asian artistic modes of representing these, as evidenced by some luxury goods available to Scythian aristocrats combining native Scythian motifs with West Asian ones, for example, the mingling of West Asian-style and nomadic beasts and depictions of the Tree of Life on Scythian gold sword sheaths.

-These luxury goods were made by West Asian craftsmen for Scythian rulers, with the gold overlays of the two swords and the axe from Kelermes and Melhuniv implying that the Scythians were then under strong Urartian artistic influence or that Urartian craftsmen were producing metalwork for Scythian patrons.
-Scythian chariot parts, ritual horse attire, bowls, stolls, clothing elements, personal jewellery such as diadems and earrings, especially, were borrowed from West Asians through the intermediary of West Asian craftsmen, who might have accompanied the Scythians back into their Ciscaucasian core territory, where their skills were highly prized.
+These luxury goods were made by West Asian craftsmen for Scythian rulers, with the gold overlays of the two swords and the axe from Kelermes and Melhuniv implying that the Scythians were then under strong Urartian artistic influence, or that Urartian craftsmen were producing metalwork for Scythian patrons.
+Scythian chariot parts, ritual horse attire, bowls, stolls, clothing elements, personal jewellery such as diadems and earrings, in particular, were imported through such West Asian craftsmen, who might have accompanied the Scythians back into their Ciscaucasian core territory, where their skills were highly prized.

-It was also only when the Scythians expanded into West Asia that they became acquainted with iron smelting and forging, before which they were still a Bronze Age society until the late 8th century BCE.
-Some West Asian blacksmiths might have accompanied the Scythians during their northwards retreat and become employed by Scythian kings.
-The Scythians also borrowed the use of the war chariots and of scale armour from West Asians, and Scythian warriors themselves obtained iron weapons and military experience during their stay in West Asia.
+In addition, it was only when the Scythians expanded into West Asiathat they became acquainted with iron smelting and forging, whereas until the late 8th century BCE they had been a Bronze Age society.
+Some West Asian blacksmiths might have accompanied the Scythians on their northward returns and become employed by Scythian kings.
+The Scythians also borrowed the use of the war chariots and scale armour from West Asians, and Scythian warriors too obtained iron weapons and military experience during their stay in West Asia.

 The Scythian Snake-Legged Goddess and other artifacts, from Kul-Oba.

-Assyrian- and Urartian-style horse equipment found in Scythian kurgans of this time also attests of the importation of West Asian horses in Ciscaucasia during the period of Scythian presence in West Asia.
+Assyrian- and Urartian-style horse equipment found in Scythian kurgans of this time also attests to the importation of West Asian horses into Ciscaucasia during the Scythian presence in West Asia.

-Within the Scythian religion, the goddess Artimpasa and the Snake-Legged Goddess were significantly influenced by the Mesopotamian and Syro-Canaanite religions, and respectively absorbed elements from ʿAštart-Ištar-Aphrodite for Artimpasa and from ʿAttarʿattā-Derketō for the Snake-Legged Goddess.
+Within the Scythian religion, the goddess Artimpasa and the Snake-Legged Goddess were significantly influenced by the Mesopotamian and Syro-Canaanite religions, absorbing elements from ʿAštart-Ištar-Aphrodite for Artimpasa and from ʿAttarʿattā-Derketō for the Snake-Legged Goddess.
 Scythian chariot parts from this period were decorated with images of the goddess Ištar stylised like those from Neo-Assyrian reliefs.